 Fairfax, VA 22030

-Dr. Sarah A. Nagro earned her doctorate in Special Education from Johns Hopkins University and is currently an assistant professor at George Mason University in the Graduate School of Education Division of Special Education and Disability Research.
+Dr. Sarah A. Nagro earned her doctorate in Special Education from Johns Hopkins University and is currently an associate professor at George Mason University in the School of Education Division of Special Education and Disability Research.
 Her research focuses on determining best practices for teacher education in special education.
-Specifically, she focuses on understanding effective approaches to preparing profession-ready teachers through meaningful field-based experiences that emphasize reflection, self-evaluation, and professional buy-in using technology enhanced and video-based activities.
+Specifically, she focuses on understanding effective approaches to preparing profession-ready teachers through experiential learning that emphasize reflective practice.
 Sarah is interested in understanding how to help teacher candidates and novice teachers find success when educating students with disabilities in inclusive classrooms with the goal of retaining high quality professionals.
 Sarah explores how to lead change in education through policy initiatives at the federal, state, and local level.